cdent/etcd-compute/README.md

 Start a `compute.py` on one or more hosts.
 Each host must have the python requirements, the `virt-install` related tools, and a `compute.yaml` pointing to placement and etcd.
+You can install the python requirements with `python setup.py develop`.

 ```
 python compute.py